 - In Goblins, Thaco attempts to exploit the fact that he can see in the dark by luring Dellyn into a sewer before fighting him, and blocking off all the manholes so the sewer is pitch black.
 Dellyn, however, subverts this by casting a spell that provides him with a light source, rendering Thaco's advantage moot.

 - For Robin in an episode of Teen Titans he went on a quest and one of the trials was to fight a blind snake in his own element, a dark cave with zero light.
-He eventually has to learn to try and stop seeing his enemy and start hearing and feeling where the master is.
+He eventually has to learn to try to stop seeing his enemy and start hearing and feeling where the master is.

 - Cleverly used in the Samurai Jack episode "Samurai Vs Ninja": Jack matches an assassin's mastery of the dark by using identical tactics, only wearing stark white and hidden in the glare of sunlight.